ferrucc-io/ferruccio/content/posts/a-new-ide.md

 But when working on a functional project we could try and consider it a collection of functions instead.

-As no IDEs think this way I decided to try and create a prototype taking this conceptas guidance.
+As no IDEs think this way I decided to try and create a prototype for a *new* kind of IDE taking this idea as its guiding principle.

 This is not a new idea, but maybe in the past it wasn't the right time for it.

 ## 💡 Here's my concept for a functional text editor